thenewdarling/CurseOfStrahd/Downtime/2021-06-30 Downtime before Session 6.md

 Subtly you let it be known that you have understood their discussion.
 Now usually one rogue would welcome another, but these two, they stand uneasy as they size you up, “I don’t recognise the face, but I’ll be damned if I ain’t staring into the eyes of the guard captain.
 Who are you Drow, and what business do you have with us here?”

 [16-Jul-21 10:50 AM] [[Varian]] Lo'Gosh (he/him)
-“My name is [[Varian]] and I have just recently, and unexpectedly, gotten into Barovia.
+“My name is [[Varian]] and I have just recently, and unexpectedly, gotten into [[Barovia]].
 It feels odd not knowing anyone about, as you probably understand.
 It’s a relief to hear the cant, tho!
 It’d be a pleasure to make your proper acquaintances and get more familiar without city.
 I just overheard you speaking of the low quality of this blacksmith.
 Would you recommend somewhere else?”
 ___
 [16-Jul-21 10:59 AM] [[Varian]] Lo'Gosh (he/him)
 Does the guard captain have red eyes too? *gasp*